-Americorps, City Year, Peace Corps, Teach for America, US military members, and US veterans are eligible for an application fee waiver.
+Americorps, City Year, Peace Corps, Teach for America, US military members, or US veterans are eligible for an application fee waiver.
 If you are employed at a social service agency where one of our MSW students has a field placement, you are eligible for an application fee waiver.
-And, if you are a McNair Scholar, you are eligible for an application fee waiver.
-Prior to submitting your application, email your request for an application fee waiver to firstname.lastname@example.org and include documentation of service, participation, or employment.
+And, if you are participant in an academic pipeline program such as a McNair Scholars, HEOP or EOP, you are eligible for an application fee waiver.
+Prior to submitting your application, email your request for an application fee waiver to email@example.com and include documentation of service, participation, or employment.

-If you are experiencing significant financial hardship and would like to request an application fee waiver, please email email@example.com with details of why you require a fee waiver and include documentation of your financial situation.
+If you are experiencing significant financial hardship and would like to request an application fee waiver, please email firstname.lastname@example.org with details of why you require a fee waiver and include documentation of your financial situation.
+Examples of documentation could be a letter from your undergraduate financial aid office, a Student Aid Report (the confirmation of your processed FAFSA form), a letter from an unemployment office or office of family assistance.
 The admissions committee will consider each request.

 Note that the application fee is non-refundable, so please be sure to contact the Admissions and Enrollment Services Office at email@example.com prior to paying your application fee.